TheThinkingHome/Automations/blueprints/template/weighted_confidence.md

 - **confidence**: the current agreeing share, as a number out of 100.
 - **score**: the agreeing weight over the available weight, such as `14 / 18`.
 - **threshold**: the percentage it is checking against, echoed back.
-- **contributing**: the names of the signals currently agreeing.
+- **contributing**: the names of the available signals currently agreeing.
 - **not_met**: the names of available signals that are not agreeing.
-- **unavailable**: the entities that have dropped out because they are unavailable or unknown.
+- **unavailable**: the entities that are unavailable or unknown right now.

 When the sensor stubbornly stays off, `not_met` tells you why in one glance, and `confidence` tells you how close you were.
 When it turns on too easily, `contributing` shows you which light signals are carrying it and want more weight on the firmer ones.

 ## Example use

 A "house at bedtime" sensor is the natural fit.
-It leans on a Recently Active sensor for the settled door, then weighs that against the everyday signs that the day is over.
+It leans on a Recently Active sensor for the settled door, then weighs that against the everyday signs that the day is over, including a couple of the newer tricks: a dark room read off a lux sensor, and a TV whose absence counts as off.

 First the door feed, a Recently Active sensor with a ten minute linger: